clearlinux/telemetrics-backend/README.md

 ## Security Disclosures

-To report a security issue or receive secusity advisories please follow procedures in this [link](https://01.org/security).
+To report a security issue or receive security advisories please follow procedures in this [link](https://01.org/security).